 3. See the island from the top of the Shipwreck Museum

 Discover the history of the wreckage era–a period when Key West was the richest city per capita in the world.
 Climb up 65-feet to the top of the lookout tower where wreckers would watch for shipwrecks and alert the men waiting by calling out “wreck ashore” and see artifacts from centuries-old shipwrecks.

 One of the coolest spots in the city and a definite Key West bucket list item is the Southernmost Point buoy.
 It’s one of the most photographed spots on the island, and a must do for your vacation pics.

 Party on Duval Street

 People from all over the world have heard of Duval Street–this main drag through historic old town is famous for its array of restaurants, clubs and shops.
-So it’s no wonder that partying here tops many traveler’s Key West bucket lists.
+So it’s no wonder that partying here tops many traveler’s Key West bucket lists and adventure guides.
 From live music to delicious food, interesting locals and dive bars, there’s energy and excitement on Duval Street day and night.

 1. Sloppy Joe’s Bar